How to Fry the Perfect French FriesLast updated on 8/06/2019

 The best method for achieving perfect, crispy french fries is to deep fry your potatoes twice.
 Below, we’ll explain the best way to prepare potatoes for frying, how long to fry french fries, and how long you can hold fries before serving.

-- Soak the potatoes for 3 to 24 hours in a water and vinegar mixture.
+- Soak the potatoes: Be sure to soak the potatoes for 3 to 24 hours in a water and vinegar mixture.
 Soaking them will help to remove the excess starch and promote crispness.
 To make the mixture, put 1 tablespoon of vinegar into a gallon of water.
 This vinegar will help to keep the potatoes from oxidizing and discoloring.

-- Cool the fries before frying them a second time.
-For efficiency, you can blanch several batches of potatoes and let them cool in your fridge or walk-in cooler.
+- Cool the fries: For efficiency, you can blanch several batches of potatoes and let them cool in your fridge or walk-in cooler.
 When it’s almost time to serve them, remove them from the cooler to be fried a second time.

-- Fry them a second time at 375 degrees for 2-3 minutes.
+- Fry them again: After cooling the fries, fry them a second time at 375 degrees for 2-3 minutes.
 Since you have already blanched the potatoes to partially cook them, this second round in the fryer will make them crispy.
 Look for a golden brown exterior to know they’re finished.

-- Season the fries while the oil is still hot.
+- Season the fries: Be sure to season your fries while the oil is hot.
 The hot oil will help your seasonings stick to the fries.
 Use salt, spices, fresh herbs, or even oils to flavor your fries.

-- Serve your fries within 10 minutes of completing them.
-The ideal holding time for french fries is no more than 5 to 10 minutes.
+- Serve: The ideal holding time for french fries is no more than 5 to 10 minutes.
 After that, the fries will lose some of their crispiness and become cold.

 Creating the perfect french fries takes time.
 This process will help you to achieve the crispiest final product, but you can always adjust the frying time if you prefer soft fries.
 Experiment with seasonings, cuts, or even frying oils to create the best signature fries for your establishment.